 In 1995 I made a trip to Nepal, including a mostly solitary week-long hike through Langtang National Park in the Himalayas (view photos

 ).
 I was struck by the beauty and spiritual light shining through the eyes of the Nepalese people and was inspired by their ceremonial slow pace of living.
-Returning quite sick from my trek through the Himalayas I spend a few days in a monastery in Kathmandu, sleeping above one of the large gathering rooms where most of the day I could hear the monks chanting and praying.
+Returning quite sick from my trek through the Himalayas I spend a few days in Kopan monastery (close to Boudhanath just outside Kathmandu), sleeping above one of the large gathering rooms where most of the day I could hear the monks chanting and praying.
 After attending a few core buddhist teaching sessions I realized that their dualistic teachings and belief were not my path.

 ↪ I took didgeridoo playing lessons; I had a really difficult time trying to get a sound out of the practice instruments that were supplied by my teacher.
 Then after a few lessons I had an opportunity to check out a collection of authentic didgeridoos for sale, had a dream about a didge, recognized the one from the dream among the collection, bought that didge, and on arrival home could play it, circular breathing and all.